sumit7754/CollegeSphere/readme.md

 Below is a structured documentation for your College Sphere project, focusing on the authentication system and the `getCurrentUser` feature.
 The documentation includes a process flow, diagrams, and a detailed explanation of the technology choices.

----

-## College Sphere Project

-### Overview

-College Sphere is a social media platform designed for college students.
-The platform includes features such as user authentication, real-time feeds, notifications, multimedia post creation, and user profiles.
-This documentation focuses on two key features: the authentication system and the `getCurrentUser` feature.

----

-### 1. Authentication System

-#### Process Flow

-1. **Frontend (Google OAuth):**
-   - User initiates sign-up or sign-in via Google OAuth.
-   - Google credentials are generated upon successful sign-in.

-2. **Send Credentials to Backend:**
-   - The Google OAuth credentials are sent to the backend using a GraphQL query.

-3. **Verify Token:**
-   - Backend verifies the Google token by sending a request to Google's tokeninfo endpoint: `https://oauth2.googleapis.com/tokeninfo?id_token=<googleToken>`.

-4. **User Data Handling:**
-   - If the user data exists in the database, generate a JWT token.
-   - If the user data does not exist, create a new user account in the database, then generate a JWT token.

-5. **Return JWT Token:**
-   - The JWT token is sent back to the frontend and stored in local storage.

-6. **Subsequent Requests:**
-   - For any subsequent requests to the backend, the JWT token is included in the request header as `Authorization: Bearer <token>`.

-7. **Backend Middleware:**
-   - The middleware decodes the JWT to extract user information.
-   - The decoded user information is used to perform the requested backend tasks.

 ### 2. Get Current User

 #### Process Flow